 B-Hydra Intensive Hydration Serum

-Research ResultsIn an independent consumer testing panel of 50 women ages 25 to 55: - 96% found skin looked healthier and felt nurtured - 94% found skin had a healthy glow - 92% found skin looked radiant and no longer appeared drab or dry
+Research ResultsIn an independent consumer-testing panel of 50 women ages 25 to 55: - 96% found skin looked healthier and felt nourished - 94% found skin had a healthy glow - 92% found skin looked radiant and no longer appeared drab or dry - 90% found skin was quenched and visibly brighter - 86% found skin felt plumped with hydration

 Sodium Hyaluronate Crosspolymer